-With respect to time off and job reinstatement, the Wisconsin Fair Employment Practice Act requires that pregnant employees be treated the same as employees with other types of temporary disabilities.
+With respect to time off and job reinstatement, the WFEA requires that pregnant employees be treated the same as employees with other types of temporary disabilities.

 Under the Wisconsin Family and Medical Leave Act (WFMLA) eligible employees are entitled to 2 weeks of unpaid leave in a 12-month period for their own serious health conditions, which may include pregnancy.
 (WI Gen. Stat.
 Sec.103.10).